mihirshah2005/tp/docs/DeveloperGuide.md

 **MSS**

-1. A tutor manager opens the contact list
+1. A volunteer manager opens the contact list
-2. The tutor applies filters for subject expertise and time availability
+2. The volunteer applies filters for subject expertise and time availability
-3. The tutor reviews the filtered results
+3. The volunteer reviews the filtered results
-4. The tutor selects the best-matched tutor for a new tutee
+4. The volunteer selects the best-matched volunteer for a new student

 Use case ends.